Prisjakt/feed-specification/docs/feeds/offer/fields/condition.md

     </dt>
     <dd>
     <ReactMarkdown>
-      Product is both technically and visually almost like new, condition has been verified by the company and has at least a 1-year warranty.
+        {`Product is both technically and visually almost like new, condition has been verified by the company and has at least a 1-year warranty.`}
     </ReactMarkdown>
     </dd>
 </dl>